 How The Automatic Waterers Work Without Electricity to Heat the Water

 Bar-Bar-A Horse and Livestock Drinkers work like a frost-free hydrant but designed for animals.
 Pushing on the paddle the animal receives and drinks water.
 After finishing drinking the remaining water drains back into the ground leaving an empty bowl.
 This means that there is no water left behind to freeze in the winter, get hot in the summer, and grow algae or mosquito eggs.
-With no mosquito attraction, West Nile Virus can be limited and the standing water which becomes the breeding ground for rodents, birds, and disease is not an issue.
+With no mosquito attraction, West Nile and Zika Virus can be limited and the standing water which becomes the breeding ground for rodents, birds, and disease is not an issue.

 The Automatic Waterers are Self-Cleaning